SepiaBeet50370/project3/README.md

 # Auto-Deploy Pipeline with Monitoring and Alerting

 This project implements an auto-deploy pipeline with integrated monitoring and alerting capabilities.
-The pipeline automates the deployment process for your application, ensuring rapid and consistent deployments.
-The monitoring and alerting features provide real-time insights into the health and performance of your deployed application, allowing you to detect issues and take timely actions.
+The pipeline automates the deployment process for a human resources application on AWS, ensuring rapid and consistent deployments.
+The monitoring and alerting features provide real-time insights into the health and performance of the deployed application, allowing you to detect issues and take timely actions.

+The complete step-by-step guidelines on how this project was implemented can be found in the following repository: https://github.com/tino50370/Guidelines-for-Auto-Deploy-Pipeline-Project.git

 ## Table of Contents